Dekkonot/bitbuffer/README.md

 ## Technical details

 This BitBuffer is big-endian.
 It follows the IEEE-754 format for floating points.
 Signed integers are stored using two's complements, as you would expect.
 By default, strings are written and read by prefixing the length as an unsigned 24-bit integer.

-There are a variety of tests that can be run in the [tests folder](./tests) to verify the functionality of the module.
-They expect this module to be named `bitbuffer` and be requirable from the test folder.